Jul 28, 2020

 - Follow your doctor’s orders: Once you are dismissed from the hospital for your injuries, which could be the same day you first arrive for a check-up if your injuries are not life-threatening, you need to pay close attention to your doctor’s orders and follow them as closely as you can.
 Straying too far from the instructions – like not getting bedrest, skipping medication dosages, or missing future appointments – could all worsen your injury and give the insurance company an opportunity to deny future medical benefits.
 Talk to your doctor again if you have any questions about what to do for aftercare in your own home.

 - Track your mileage for doctor’s appointments: Our last tip to share with you about a workers’ compensation filing in Georgia is to track your mileage whenever you drive to a doctor’s appointment.
 Georgia allows you to claim reimbursement for any costs associated with going to the doctor, pharmacy, or physical therapy sessions.
 Reimbursement can also apply for other travel costs, such as using rideshare services, taking the train, and so forth.
 You will only be reimbursed for a fair amount if you can show a clear record of your travels, though.

 Do you have more questions about workers’ comp claims in Georgia?
 Need an attorney for your claim, either before filing or after it was denied?
-Call (770) 741-2825 and speak with a member of The Law Offices of Nathaniel F. Hansford, LLC in Atlanta today.
+Call (770) 741-2825 and speak with a member of Hansford McDaniel LLC in Atlanta today.